Html

 );

-Streaming HTML
+}Streaming HTML

-package is the ability to stream HTML content in the first render.
+Another feature of the @kitajs/html package is the ability to stream HTML content in the first render.
 This is useful for rendering the base template layout while fetching data from the database or other services.

-works by default with the @kitajs/html
+Suspense works by default with the @kitajs/html package.

 import { Suspense } from '@kitajs/html/suspense';